HORT 1100 (AG 905)

 3 Credit Hours

 Basic electrical theory, circuit construction, and digital multimeter use.
 Service information and wiring diagrams used in power equipment diagnosis.
 Power equipment starting and charging systems.
 Small engine ignition systems.
 Electrical wiring repair techniques.
 Diagnosis of power equipment electrical systems.
+Credit cannot be earned for both AUTO 1150 and HORT 1150.
 (2 lecture hours, 2 lab hours)

 HORT 1151